rdmpage/biostor/README.md

 I found that sometimes Pagodabox would expect the github SSH key, authorities the one I’d generated for Pagodabox, so I pasted both keys into the Pagodabox admin panel.

+## Pushing to Pagodabox

+    git push pagoda —all

 ## Monitoring

 Added New Relic key, after a while New Relic shows data for the app https://rpm.newrelic.com/accounts/691868/applications/8332767